OgGhostJelly/ogj-ferium/README.md

 My customized version of Ferium, created as hobby project.
 Expect bugs and breaking changes.
 For legitimate use cases consider using the [official Ferium](https://github.com/gorilla-devs/ferium).
 You can migrate your Ferium configs to ogj-ferium with the command `ogj-ferium migrate /path/to/config.json`.

 Key differences from Ferium:
-- Profiles are stored as separate files instead of a single config.json
+- Profiles can be either stored as separate files or embedded into the config file
 - A complete overhaul of the profile data format
-- Shaderpacks are supported, which is not yet available in Ferium.
+- Resourcepacks and shaderpacks are supported, which is not yet available in Ferium.
 See [#141](https://github.com/gorilla-devs/ferium/issues/141)

 An example of an ogj-ferium profile can be found [here](./media/example.toml)